IBM/maximo-labs/MkDocs/ocp_8.5/docs/dependency-mongodb.md

 # Objectives
-In this Exercise you will learn how to deploy MongoDB as a first dependent component of Maximo Application Suite (MAS):
+This exercise will teach you how to set up MongoDB as the first dependent component of the Maximo Application Suite (MAS):

 <br>